-Since the inaccessibility condition \eqref{inaccessible} holds, if the LHS of \eqref{eq20} is finite, the boundary $\infty$ is entrance, and if it is infinite the boundary $\infty$ is natural in the sense of Feller. \end{Rem}
+Note that the boundary $\infty$ is entrance or non-entrance in the sense of Feller's classification \cite[p.262]{Anderson} according as the LHS of \eqref{eq20} is finite or infinite. \end{Rem}

-\begin{Rem} We mention the previous study by Kijima \cite{KijimaQSD} for existence of downward skip-free Markov chains.
-His result \cite[Theorem 3.3]{KijimaQSD} shows existence of infinitely many quasi-stationary distributions under the assumptions $\lambda_{0} > 0$, the process being uniformizable, which means $\max_{x > 0}Q(x) < \infty$, and some technical conditions.
-Theorem \ref{thm:QSDExistenceCharacterization} generalize the result since the uniformizability implies the natural boundary condition.
+\begin{Rem} We mention a previous study by Kijima \cite{KijimaQSD} for existence of a quasi-stationary distribution for downward skip-free Markov chains.
+His result \cite[Theorem 3.3]{KijimaQSD} shows existence of infinitely many quasi-stationary distributions under the assumptions $\lambda_{0} > 0$, the process being uniformizable, i.e., $\sup_{x > 0}Q(x) < \infty$, and some technical conditions.
+Theorem \ref{thm:QSDExistenceCharacterization} generalizes his result since the uniformizability implies the non-entrance condition.
 Indeed, if the process is uniformizable, from the definition of the scale function, it holds for $x > 0$

 and it obviously implies $\sum_{x > 0}W(0,x) = \infty$. \end{Rem}